microsoftgraph/msgraph-sdk-powershell/src/PersonalContacts/PersonalContacts/docs/v1.0/Update-MgUserContactFolder.md

 The collection of multi-value extended properties defined for the contactFolder.
 Read-only.
 Nullable.
-To construct, see NOTES section for MULTIVALUEEXTENDEDPROPERTIES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for MULTIVALUEEXTENDEDPROPERTIES properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphMultiValueLegacyExtendedProperty[]